 Small Estate Allowance - Most states have a threshold that allows “small estates” under a determined value to go through an expedited and cheaper process.

-EZ Probate - The probate process can be lengthy and complicated, especially during a time of grief.
-If this is something you don't want to go through alone, consider getting help from the experts at EZ-Probate.
+Probate Support - The probate process can be lengthy and complicated, especially during a time of grief.
+If this is something you don't want to go through alone, consider getting help from our probate experts.
 They offer unparalleled support and guidance to simplify the probate process.

 How Long Does Probate Take?